Hacks and ideas to solve your craft room storage woes.

 Luckily for us, IKEA is synonymous with storage.
 And with a bit of hacking, you can make it to store all your craft supplies.

-Let’s take a look at some craft rooms and see how they do it.
+Let’s take a look at some craft rooms and pick up their best organizing ideas.

 The crafting table

 There are many ways to build a craft table.
 This one from Brooke is one of the easiest I’ve seen, made from 12 LACK side tables.
 The space beneath the LACK table tops provided space for storage, which she organized with baskets and bins.

 On top, she laid a cutting board over the IKEA STOPP anti-slip underlay.

 Lastly, she fastened picture ledges along the sides of the table to hold her rulers, pencils and tools.

 #2 KALLAX craft table

 Besides the LACK, the KALLAX 2×2 is a favourite in craft table hacks.
 And for good reasons.
 You can add wheels, shelf inserts, drawers, doors and storage baskets to customize to your heart’s content.
 You’ll need 3 units of the KALLAX 2×3 to recreate the beautiful craft table below.